What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 - A. Persistent difficulties in the social use of verbal and non-verbal communication as manifested by all of the following

-- Impairment of the ability to change communication to match context or the need of the listener, such as speaking differently in a classroom than on a playground, talking differently to a child than to an adult, and avoiding use of overly formal language
+- Impairment of the ability to change communication to match context or the needs of the listener, such as speaking differently in a classroom than on a playground, talking differently to a child than to an adult, and avoiding use of overly formal language

 - Difficulties following rules for conversation and storytelling, such as taking turns in conversation, rephrasing when misunderstood, and knowing how to use verbal and non-verbal signals to regulate interaction